mayconfmelo/min-manual/src/lib.typ

 /**
-= Command Code-Result Example
+== Code Example
 :example:
-Generates a code-result example, consisting in a `#raw` code block and an annex block representing the code result.
-If only a Typst code block is passed, the result is automatically evaluated.
-Can also be used as `#raw(lang: "example")` language to evaluate Typst codes; a shorter `"eg"` name can also be used as an alias.
+Generates a code example that showcases its result.
+If only a Typst code is passed, the result is automatically generated.
+Can also be used as `#raw(lang: "example")` syntax for Typst codes; a shorter `"eg"` is also available.
 **/
 #let example(
   scope: auto, /// <- dictionary | yaml | toml
-    /// Define the `#eval` scope of automatic Typst results. |
+    /// Additional scope available when generating Typst results. |
   output-align: auto, /// <- top | bottom | left | right | false
-    /// Set position of result block — `false` disables it. |
+    /// Position of result block. |
   ..data /// <- raw | string
+    /// `(code, result)`\
-    /// The code and result blocks — the optional latter can be a content block. |
+    /// Positional arguments for code and optional result. |
 ) = {
   import "@preview/toolbox:0.1.0": storage, get import "lib.typ"